gallo-json/self-driving-robot/README.md

 # Self Driving Robot

-Right now the robot can only detect stop signs and act accordingly.
-The specifics for this mini-project are in the [stop-sign branch](https://github.com/gallo-json/self-driving-robot/tree/stop-sign) of this repo.
+Right now the robot can only detect stop signs, not traffic lights.
+The specifics are in the [stop-sign branch](https://github.com/gallo-json/self-driving-robot/tree/stop-sign) of this repo.

 ## Powered by
 ![](resources/tech-stack.png)